ahmedelbagory332/Android-Developer/My-Cv.md

 - Bego Chat is chat application in Kotlin and Firebase with the following features: user status like typing, online and last seen, push notification with FCM, PHP and retrofit with MVVM pattern and making video and voice calls using agora sdk.
 [Check it](https://github.com/ahmedelbagory332/Bego_Chat)
+- For Compose version with clean architecture  [Check it](https://github.com/ahmedelbagory332/Compose-ChatApp)

+### Caching data app with clean architecture
+- Android Caching Project with Kotlin and MVVM by clean architecture.
+[Check it](https://github.com/ahmedelbagory332/Caching_Data_With_Clean_Architecture)

+### Notifications
+- sample project on type of notification.
+[Check it](https://github.com/ahmedelbagory332/Notification)

 ###  Full chat flutter app
 - chat application in flutter and Firebase with the following features: user status like typing, online and last seen, push notification with FCM, PHP and dio.
 [Check it](https://github.com/ahmedelbagory332/full_chat_flutter_app)

-### Caching data app
-- Sample caching data app with hilt, co-routines, room, retrofit and mvvm.
-[Check it](https://github.com/ahmedelbagory332/Caching-data-app)

-### Navigation-Component
-- Sample app on navigation component with different types like navigation drawer, bottom navigation view, view pager and Bottom Sheet.
-[Check it](https://github.com/ahmedelbagory332/Navigation-Component)

-### Notifications
-- sample project on type of notification.
-[Check it](https://github.com/ahmedelbagory332/Notification)